Alfresco/docs-alfresco/aws-s3/3.0/config/index.md

     If you have existing content in a local contentstore (i.e. where Alfresco Content Services is deployed on-premises) and you'd like to transition to using AWS S3 as the only content store, ensure you include the property described in [Configuring S3 Connector on-premises]({% link aws-s3/latest/config/index.md %}#onpremconfig) before continuing.

-2. Add the `connector.s3.accessKey` property, for example:
+2. Add the `s3.accessKey` property, for example:

     ```text
-    connector.s3.accessKey=AKIAIOSFODNN7EXAMPLE
+    s3.accessKey=AKIAIOSFODNN7EXAMPLE
     ```

     The access key is required to identify the AWS account and can be obtained from the AWS Management Console.
 See [AWS Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) for access details.

-3. Add the `connector.s3.secretKey` property, for example:
+3. Add the `s3.secretKey` property, for example:

     ```text
-    connector.s3.secretKey=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+    s3.secretKey=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
     ```

     The secret key is required to identify the AWS account and can be obtained from the AWS Management Console.
 See [AWS Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) for access details.

-4. Add the `connector.s3.bucketName` property, for example:
+4. Add the `s3.bucketName` property, for example:

     ```text
-    connector.s3.bucketName=myawsbucket
+    s3.bucketName=myawsbucket
     ```

     The bucket name must be unique among all AWS users globally.
 If the bucket does not already exist, it will be created, but the name must not have already been taken by another user.
-If the bucket has an error, it will be reported in the alfresco.log file.
+If the bucket has an error, it will be reported in the `alfresco.log` file.
 See [S3 bucket restrictions](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) for more information on bucket naming.

-5. Add the `connector.s3.bucketRegion` property as specified in the [AWS service endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) page.
+5. Add the `s3.bucketLocation` property as specified in the [AWS service endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) page.

     The value is taken from the *Code* column.
 For example, for *Region Name* Europe (Frankfurt):

     ```text
-    connector.s3.bucketRegion=eu-central-1
+    s3.bucketLocation=eu-central-1
     ```

     >**Note:** If you use a region other than the US East (N. Virginia) endpoint (previously named US Standard) to create a bucket, `connector.s3.bucketRegion` is a mandatory field.
 Use the [AWS service endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) for guidance on the correct value.

-6. Set the type of content store subsystem, for example:

-    ```text
-    filecontentstore.subsystem.name=S3
-    ```

-    This sets the active content store subsystem to S3 only, as opposed to the default subsystem, `S3OnPrem`, which sets an aggregating content store: S3 and file system.

-    >**Note:** This setup is recommended for a new clean installation of Alfresco Content Services and the S3 Connector.

     **Optional configuration properties**

-7. If you plan to use the AWS KMS service to manage encryption, you'll need to change the default `s3.encryption` setting.
+6. If you plan to use the AWS KMS service to manage encryption, you'll need to change the default `s3.encryption` setting.

-    See [Configuring AWS Key Management Service]({% link aws-s3/latest/config/index.md %}#configkeymgmt) for more encryption options.
+    See [Configuring AWS Key Management Service]({% link aws-s3/3.0/config/index.md %}#configkeymgmt) for more encryption options.

-8. Set where the cached content is stored, and how much cache size you need.
+7. Set where the cached content is stored, and how much cache size you need.

     The cached content location (and default value) is `dir.cachedcontent=${dir.root}/cachedcontent`.
 See [CachingContentStore properties]({% link content-services/latest/admin/content-stores.md %}#caching-content-store-ccs) for more information on the caching content store.